Note

 print("CSV data for R (as Pandas dataframe):\n", csv_data_handler.data.head())

-You can also visualize the graph of the system using the plot_graph
+You can also visualize the graph of the system using the plot_graph method.
+This

 method will plot the connections between the FMUs in the system.